Our Signature Education program Project TEACH and our Peer Education program provide courses and workshops at FIGHT, in the community, and in schools.

 Project TEACH began in 1996 and has since graduated more than 3,000 people.
 Our core training program teaches people living with HIV the basics of secondary prevention and methods of communicating this information to others living with HIV.
 It is founded on the belief that people have a right to know about their own bodies and to determine their own health care.

 Project TEACH classes are twice a week for eight weeks.
 Classes run in the winter, spring, summer, and fall and are open to anyone who is living with HIV.
 Topics include staying healthy when you are HIV positive through assertive use of health care, pharmaceutical and complementary therapies, prevention and early treatment of infections, nutrition, clinical trials, stress reduction and peer support.
 Many of our graduates have gone on to become peer educators or community leaders in the field of HIV/AIDS care.
+Project TEACH Virtual classes are offered twice a week on Tuesdays and Thursdays for six weeks.

 In addition to Project TEACH, our education department sponsors: